Lasso Inference for High-Dimensional Time Series: Uniformly Valid Inference via the Desparsified Lasso

-\cref{ass:statandvmoments} requires $\{\boldsymbol{z}_t\}$ to be fourth-order stationary (item \ref{ass:stationary4}), and the errors $v_{j,t}$ from the nodewise linear projections to have bounded moments (item \ref{ass:vmoments}).
+\cref{ass:statandvmoments} requires the errors $v_{j,t}$ from the nodewise linear projections to have bounded moments of an order greater than fourth.
 By the properties of NED processes, we use \cref{ass:dgp,ass:statandvmoments} to establish mixingale properties of the products $v_{j,t}u_t=:w_{j,t}$ and $w_{j,t}w_{k,t-l}$ in \cref{ass:CLT}, which are used extensively in the derivation of the desparsified lasso's asymptotic distribution.

 \cref{ass:nodewise}\ref{ass:nodewiseSparsity}, similar to \cref{ass:sparsity}, requires weak sparsity of the nodewise regressions, not exact sparsity.
 The latter could be problematic, as it would imply many of the regressors to be uncorrelated.
 In contrast, weak sparsity is a plausible alternative, see e.g.,\ \cref{ex:infiniteOrderAR}.
+Importantly, the weak sparsity of the nodewise regressions is fully determined by the model and hence should be verified.
+Below, we provide concrete examples where the weak sparsity assumption holds.

-\cref{ass:nodewise}\ref{ass:nodewiseCompatibility} requires the population covariance matrix to be positive definite, with its smallest eigenvalue bounded away from zero, and to have finite variances. \cref{ass:nodewise}\ref{ass:nodewiseCompatibility} replaces \Cref{ass:compatibility} in \Cref{sec:Lasso}, with $\Lambda_{min}$ fulfilling the role of $\phi_{{\boldsymbol{\Sigma}}}^2$.
+\cref{ass:nodewise}\ref{ass:nodewiseCompatibility} requires the population covariance matrix to be positive definite, with its smallest eigenvalue bounded away from zero, and to have finite variances. \cref{ass:nodewise}\ref{ass:nodewiseCompatibility} implies the compatibility condition and thus replaces \Cref{ass:compatibility} in \Cref{sec:Lasso}, with $\Lambda_{min}$ fulfilling the role of $\phi_{{\boldsymbol{\Sigma}}}^2$.
 It also implies that the explanatory variables, including the irrelevant ones, cannot be linear combinations of each other even as we let the number of variables tends to infinity.
+Although this is a considerable strengthening of \cref{ass:compatibility}, it is important to realize this assumption is still made on the population matrix instead of the sample version, and may therefore still hold in fairly general, high-dimensional models.
+For example, \cite{BasuMichailidis15} provide a lower bound for $\Lambda_{\min}$ in VAR models on their Proposition 2.3, which can be shown to be bounded away from zero under realistic conditions, see also \citeauthor{masini2019regularized} (\citeyear{masini2019regularized}, p.\ 6).
+Similarly, this assumption can be shown to hold in factor models under minimal assumptions on the idiosyncratic errors (see \Cref{ex:SparseFactor} below).